-Protein is necessary for every single process in the body, especially a healthy immune response, which is a pivotal role of the gut.
-Animal sources of protein also provides us with lovely amounts of glutamine (see next point) which makes WPI or casein, an ideal choice.
-And for the science nerds, research has shown that the gut microbiotamediate the crosstalk between protein metabolism and host immune response.
-This means that having an adequate amount of protein in our diet, which many women do not, is important in terms of overall gut AND immune health.
+Protein is necessary for every single process in the body, especially a healthy immune response, which plays a pivotal role in the gut.
+Animal sources of protein also provide us with lovely amounts of glutamine (see next point), which makes WPI or casein an ideal choice.
+And for the science nerds, research has shown that the gut microbiota mediates the crosstalk between protein metabolism and host immune response.
+This means that having adequate protein in our diet, which many women do not, is important in terms of overall gut AND immune health.

-Glutamine plays an important role in maintaining the integrity of gastrointestinal barrier.
-It prevents intestinal permeability (aka leaky gut), which is important for keeping harmful bacteria or toxins from moving within the intestines, into the rest of your body.
+Glutamine plays an important role in maintaining the integrity of the gastrointestinal barrier.
+It prevents intestinal permeability (aka leaky gut), which is important for keeping harmful bacteria or toxins from moving within the intestines into the rest of your body.

 3. Collagen Pro

 I like this product for two main reasons.
 Firstly, as someone getting a little older and noticing my skin isn’t quite what it used to be, I am all about collagen.
 There is some evidence to suggest that collagen assists with improving skin appearance and elasticity.
 Sign me up!
 The second reason for loving this product is because it also contains a lovely probiotic culture called Bacillus Coagulans.
 As an IBS sufferer, this strain of probiotics has been shown to improve IBS symptoms (aka the mad dash to the bathroom).
 This supplement also contains inulin, which helps feed the good bacteria and potentially assists in promoting a healthy immune system.
 What a killer product!

 Gut health is an emerging area of research that promises novel approaches to the treatment and management of many diseases including dementia, mood disorders, metabolic,cardiovascular and gastrointestinal diseases.